How to choose your perfect kitchen colour scheme

 Three sections of the colour wheel sat together are called analogous colours.
 This may mean that the scheme contains various shades of one primary colour (such as dark red, medium red, and light red), or a colour that bleeds into another (such as yellow, yellow-green and green).

-There are many more ways to choose a colour scheme using a colour wheel, such as triadic and split complement, which results in a diverse palette.
+There are many more ways to choose your kitchen colour combinations by using a colour wheel, such as triadic and split complement, which results in a diverse palette.

 The image above includes shades of blue, grey, violet, white and even soft yellow, to create a diverse palette.